icerpc/icerpc-docs/pages/icerpc-core/invocation/invocation-pipeline.md

 simply add logging.

 An invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, etc.;
-the invoker used to make an invocation can be the head of an invoker chain or tree, known as a "invocation pipeline".
+the invoker used to make an invocation can be the head of an invoker chain or tree, known as an "invocation pipeline".

 There are 3 common types of invokers: